 When leaders want to unleash innovation and encourage new ideas, they make one of two mistakes.
 They either give unprecedented freedom to unleash creativity or they try to force employee creativity through a prescribed set of activities.
 Neither addresses what Linda Hill at Harvard Business School noted as the paradox of innovation—unleashing individual talents while simultaneously harnessing those diverse talents to get to a cohesive result.
 In this class, you will explore when and why innovation is necessary.
 You will analyze various traits of leaders of innovative teams, as well as examine how your own leadership skills may support or hinder innovation.
 Finally, you will learn strategies and tools that will support your role in leading innovation.

 Christine Folck leads this seminar.

 To stay relevant, every organization must change over time.
 Significant changes—new strategies and systems—should be thoughtfully planned and executed.
-But even when they are, change efforts are often hindered, or even defeated, by the existing culture.
+But even when they are, change efforts are often hindered, or even defeated by the existing culture.
 Leaders must include cultural change as part of their strategic change initiatives.

-Instructor Steve Scott will draw on his own experiences in leading complex change management efforts.
 You will assess your organization's culture, explore essential change management concepts and techniques, and develop a change management approach that supports the planned direction of your organization.

 Ron Bauer leads this seminar.